sjtu-rr-homework-2019fall/Ceph-insight/Network.md

 - ### Firewall

-  In [computing](https://en.wikipedia.org/wiki/Computing), a **firewall** is a [network security](https://en.wikipedia.org/wiki/Network_security) system that [monitors](https://en.wikipedia.org/wiki/Network_monitoring) and controls incoming and outgoing [network traffic](https://en.wikipedia.org/wiki/Network_traffic) based on predetermined security rules.
+  In computing, a **firewall** is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.

   Firewalls are generally categorized as network-based or host-based.
-Network-based firewalls are positioned on the gateway computers of [LANs](https://en.wikipedia.org/wiki/Local_area_network), [WANs](https://en.wikipedia.org/wiki/Wide_Area_Network) and [intranets](https://en.wikipedia.org/wiki/Intranet).The host-based firewall may be a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) or [service](https://en.wikipedia.org/wiki/Windows_service) as a part of the [operating system](https://en.wikipedia.org/wiki/Operating_system) or an agent application such as [endpoint security](https://en.wikipedia.org/wiki/Endpoint_security) or protection.
+Network-based firewalls are positioned on the gateway computers of LANs, WANs and intranets .The host-based firewall may be a daemon or service as a part of the operating system or an agent application such as endpoint security or protection.

   [![Firewall.png](https://i.postimg.cc/FR5CrNF7/Firewall.png)](https://postimg.cc/cKhBTqnS)

-  Network layer firewalls, also called packet filters, operate at a relatively low level of the [TCP/IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) [protocol stack](https://en.wikipedia.org/wiki/Protocol_stack), not allowing packets to pass through the firewall unless they match the established rule set.
+  Network layer firewalls, also called packet filters, operate at a relatively low level of the TCP/IP protocol stack, not allowing packets to pass through the firewall unless they match the established rule set.

-  Application-layer firewalls work on the application level of the [TCP/IP stack](https://en.wikipedia.org/wiki/Internet_protocol_suite#Key_architectural_principles) (i.e., all browser traffic, or all [telnet](https://en.wikipedia.org/wiki/Telnet) or FTP traffic), and may intercept all packets traveling to or from an application.
+  Application-layer firewalls work on the application level of the TCP/IP stack (i.e., all browser traffic, or all telnet or FTP traffic), and may intercept all packets traveling to or from an application.

   A proxy server (running either on dedicated hardware or as software on a general-purpose machine) may act as a firewall by responding to input packets (connection requests, for example) in the manner of an application, while blocking other packets.